The Wine Cellar

 "Who invited half the town to a grand opening party?"

-Wesley’s hands shook violently.
+Wesley's hands shook violently."No."

+"Me!"
 The reflection pointed at itself.
+"John Wesker."

 For the next hour the man in the mirror talked.
 It explained everything.
 How it emerged years earlier.
 How at first it only took took control whenever Wesley slept but know it can take control whenever it chose to.
 How it grew stronger each year.
 How it hated limitations.
 Hated responsibilities.
 Hated family life.